-Hi I'm Martin, a Bristol Wedding Photographer covering weddings all over the UK and destination wedding photography overseas.
+Hi, I'm Martin, a Bristol wedding and elopement photographer covering weddings all over the UK and destination wedding photography overseas.
 I have been documenting weddings for 10 years and had a chance to eat more than 350 different pieces of wedding cakes!
 Trust me this is not the main reason why I'm photographing weddings :) I truly love my job.
 I love capturing the little moments, the candid ones when nobody thinks I'm looking; memories that may otherwise be forgotten.
 After many years working as wedding photographer Somerset, I pride myself on providing each of my bride and grooms with a very friendly and professional service.
 I have plenty of fantastic reviews from past couples and I won quite a few awards too!
-My photos have been published on a range of online wedding blogs including: The English Wedding blog, The Wedding Community, Festival Brides, Fly Away bride.
+My photos have been published on a range of online wedding blogs including: The English Wedding blog, The Wedding Community, Festival Brides, Fly Away Bride.
 I also love travelling and has been to more than 50 countries and still have plenty to visit, some of them for weddings!
 I am fluent in English, Spanish, Polish and "Portuñol" ;).
 I'm a family man, hiker, dog owner and Asian food lover.
 I spent 13 months exploring South & Central America before I became a Bristol wedding photographer and interestingly enough my first wedding that I ever photographed was in Mexico!
 [Bristol Wedding Photographer]

 Winner of the Best Wedding Photographer award for London and The South East in 2015 and 2016.
 My background as a photojournalist at The Times and The Independent newspapers influences my documentary wedding photography approach.
 My photography seeks to reflect the wedding day rather than impose upon it.
 Natural photography rather than heavily stylized imagery.
 Simple storytelling.
 [West Sussex Wedding Photographer]